haddocking/haddocking.github.io/education/HADDOCK3/HADDOCK3-antibody-antigen/index.md

 ...
 </pre>

 In this file you find the cluster rank, the cluster ID (which is related to the size of the cluster, 1 being always the largest cluster), the number of models (n) in the cluster and the corresponding statistics (averages + standard deviations).
-The corresponding cluster PDB files will be found in the precessind `X_seletopclusts` directory.
+The corresponding cluster PDB files will be found in the processing `X_seletopclusts` directory.

 <hr>
 ### Analysis scenario 1: Paratope - antigen surface

-Let us now analyse the docking results for this scenario.
+Let us now analyze the docking results for this scenario.
 Use for that either your own run or a pre-calculated run provided in the `runs` directory (note that to save space only partial data have been kept in this pre-calculated runs, but all relevant information for this tutorial is available).

 First of all let us check the final cluster statistics.

 <a class="prompt prompt-info">Inspect the _capri_clt.tsv_ file</a>